benroberts999/ampsci/README.md

 * The fastest way to get familiar with ampsci is to follow the tutorials
 * A basic step-by-step tutorial: [doc/tutorial.md](doc/tutorial.md)
 * More advanced tutorials follow: [doc/tutorial_advanced.md](doc/tutorial_advanced.md), [doc/tutorial_CI.md](doc/tutorial_CI.md)

+Much of ampsci documentation can be seen from the command line:
 * See which ampsci input options are available: `./ampsci -a`
   * See available input options for each input block by following with its name
   * e.g., `./ampsci -a HartreeFock`